texfaq/texfaq.github.io/FAQ-keepfonts.md

-MetaFont produces from its run three files, a metrics (TFM) file, a generic font (GF) file, and a log file; all of these files have the same base name as does the input (_e.g._, if the input file was `cmr10.mf`, the outputs will be `cmr10.tfm`, `cmr10.nnngf` (the file name may be mangled if you are using an operating system which doesn't permit long file names)
+MetaFont produces from its run three files, a metrics (TFM) file, a generic font (GF) file, and a log file; all of these files have the same base name as does the input (e.g., if the input file was `cmr10.mf`, the outputs will be `cmr10.tfm`, `cmr10.nnngf` (the file name may be mangled if you are using an operating system which doesn't permit long file names)